Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 ### 2.5 - Accessing the Conversation Object

-The next step is to have a user to find the `nexmo-chat` Conversation.
+The next step is to have a user to retrieve the Conversation that was created.
 A user can be a member of many conversations and the Conversation API persists that membership across user sessions.

 So, the first thing to do is get a list of conversations that the logged-in user is either already a member or has been invited to join.